 Download Newsbin Pro and Launch Setup Wizard

 The first step is to download the right version.
-If Usenet Storm is your Usenet provider, then you can use the free, but fully licensed, version of Newsbin Pro (Download Newsbin for Windows).
+If you have an account with Usenet Storm, then you can use the free, but fully licensed, version of Newsbin Pro (Download Newsbin for Windows).

-If you are getting your Usenet newsgroups from a different provider, download the latest version from Newsbin's official website.
+If you are using a different host, download the latest version from Newsbin's official website.
 Once the download has completed, simply run the installation program.
 This will launch the setup wizard, which will guide you through the process.

 There are a number of options to choose from, but the default setup is usually the best.
 You won't really need to think about anything until you create or update the connections with your news server.

 For this, we're assuming that you've already paid for a news server.
 News servers generally create your user login information and send them in an email that includes the Internet addresses of the servers that you will be able to use for downloading.
 If you need help, contact support.

 You're going to want to set Newsbin to use SSL connections for privacy, which will offer you a secured connection.
 This is especially true if you plan on uploading anything to a newsgroup!